 The Fenn School endowment helps provide financial stability for the School.
 Over the past nine decades, alumni, families, and friends have created endowed funds to provide long-term financial support for Fenn.

-If you are interested in learning more about establishing a fund or supporting one listed below, please contact Veronica Jorge-Curtis, Director of Advancement, at 978-318-3520.
+If you are interested in learning more about establishing a named endowment fund or supporting one listed below, please contact Anne Boudreau, Director of Advancement Services, at 978-318-3525.

 Established in June 1994 by Barry and MaryAnn Rosen, parents of Jonathan E. Rosen ’94.
 This fund honors Walter Birge, Fenn’s fourth headmaster, and its income supports a graduation prize for philanthropy and support of the Fenn community.